 Is new horror film Weapons based on a true story?

-The second film from Barbarian director Zach Cregger is in cinemas this August.
+The latest film from Barbarian director Zach Cregger has now arrived in UK cinemas.

 Benedict Wong, Austin Abrams, Cary Christopher and Amy Madigan round out the cast.